human154/gleam-book/README.md

 #### Fault Tolerence, Concurrency And Distribution!

 Gleam code runs on a virtual machine (V.M.) called "Beam".
 The Beam V.M. is a unique marvel of industiral-strength technology.
-It is the product of countless hours of engineering, and it gives Gleam the rare feature of fault tolerence.
+It is the product of countless hours of engineering.
+The Beam ecosystem gives Gleam the rare feature of fault tolerence.
 Combine this with convenient and fast concurrency with excellent, effortless multi-core support, as well as support for distribution and you have the unique combination of superpowers which Gleam inherites by running on the Beam Virtual Machine.

 #### Quality Code Through Static Type Checking